MicrosoftDocs/learn/learn-pr/advocates/nodejs-101-debug/includes/1-introduction.md

 In this module, you’ll learn how to effectively debug Node.js programs.
 The faster you can find and identify bugs, the faster you can get your code to a working state and the less time you’ll spend scratching your head wondering why your code worked 5 seconds ago, but doesn’t work now.

-In this module, you will:
+By the end of this module, you will be able to:

 * Use VS Code debugger with a Node.js program.
 * Create breakpoints and run your code step by step to find issues.
 * Inspect your program state at any execution step.
 * Rewind the call stack to find the source of an exception.

-By the end of this module, you’ll be able to find bugs effectively in your Node.js programs.
+Ultimately, you’ll be able to find bugs effectively in your Node.js programs.
 And you won't need to rely only on `console.log` anymore.

 <!--
 OUTLINE